 What does it take to stay Muslim, married and extremely happy today?
 As oxymoronic as that just sounded, believe it or not, it’s absolutely possible!

-Marriage, especially for Muslims, is a lot more than having someone to call a husband or wife.
+Marriage, especially for Muslims, is a lot more than having someone to call a husband or wife that’s why most of them would really knowledge and wisdom which you can gain from couples therapy san francisco.
 The marital relationship is an incredible blessing and divine sign, as Allah says in the Qur’an:

 “And of His signs is that He created for you from yourselves mates that you may find tranquility in them; and He placed between you affection and mercy.
 Indeed in that are signs for a people who give thought.”
 [Qur’an: Chapter 30, Verse 21]